rapid7/akheron-proxy/DOCUMENTATION.md

 If we make ourselves a physical machine-in-the-middle, we can find out!

-The `uart-proxy` tool is designed to be run on a system with two serial ports (USB-to-serial adapters are fine, so long as the OS of the system supports them), acting as a proxy for sending traffic between those two ports.
+The `akheron` tool is designed to be run on a system with two serial ports (USB-to-serial adapters are fine, so long as the OS of the system supports them), acting as a proxy for sending traffic between those two ports.
 Something like this:

 ```
     ^     +             ^     +